-With identity management staff becoming increasingly overworked, many organizations are looking at a self-service user identity management model that leverages IT-aware end
+With identity management staff becoming increasingly overworked, many organizations are looking at a self-service user identity management model that leverages IT-aware end users to take charge of managing their own identity management profiles and access.

 Without a thorough understanding of all the decisions necessary for granting access, inadvertent mistakes can be made, especially in large user populations or complicated business structures.